Priyanka Pathak, MSW

 Therapy sessions with me are all about taking time to identify and meet your needs.
 I can listen and share the burden with you.
 If there is a particular problem you need to solve, we could approach it together.
 I aim to provide you with warmth, emotional safety, acceptance, and a sense of empowerment.
 I want to understand where you’re coming from, what you’re dealing with, and how you envision your growth.
 I am able to work with you on a variety of challenges – from dealing with mental health symptoms to addressing difficult relationship dynamics.
 I help clients with letting go of what is holding them back, changing their habitual ways of thinking and/or behaving, and accepting the unchangeable.

-I would be most helpful to individuals who want to have a healthier relationship with themselves, as well as people having difficulties in their relationships who are ready to work toward resolutions.
-My ideal clients value taking responsibility for their own actions, gaining insight about themselves, and are open to incorporating new skills into their lives.
+I would be most helpful to individuals who are ready to make moves – whether this means developing a healthier relationship with themselves or addressing difficulties in their relationships.
+My ideal clients value taking responsibility for their own actions, gaining insight about themselves, and being open to incorporating new skills into their lives.
 I help couples and families resolve troubling dynamics with cultural sensitivity and compassion.
-In therapy, my clients learn to understand the relational patterns that may keep them stuck, manage distressing emotions and thoughts, learn communication and problem solving skills, and set healthy boundaries.
-Ultimately, empowering my clients to build a healthier relationship with themselves, their loved ones, and their community is my purpose.
+My individual clients gain understanding about relational patterns that may keep them stuck, manage distressing emotions and thoughts, learn communication and problem solving skills, and set healthy boundaries.
+Ultimately, empowering my clients to relate better to themselves, their loved ones, and their community is my purpose.

 Our journeys and interactions with mainstream society and its systems can take a toll on our mental health.
 Our experiences can vary greatly depending on our intersectional identities.
 My hope is that by doing my own work to learn and to relate to clients, our therapy sessions more quickly get to where you want to go.
-While listening to your story, I may draw on my own learnings about diverse BIPOC experiences as a life-long learner and community member.
-For instance, my academic studies and work with Tribal programs and American Indian-serving organizations in rural and urban Native communities was foundational to my understanding of historical trauma, which contextualizes the experiences of Indigenous clients.
+While listening to your story, I may draw on my own insights about diverse BIPOC experiences from the perspective of a life-long learner and community member.
+For instance, my academic studies and work with Tribal programs and American Indian-serving organizations in rural and urban American Indian communities was foundational to my understanding of historical trauma, which contextualizes the experiences of Indigenous peoples.
 Additionally, I may draw on my personal experiences that I may have in common with you.
 To give a few examples: I know what it’s like to struggle with the seemingly impossible, gendered expectations of family, religious community, and mainstream society.
 I am intimately familiar with feeling othered, misunderstood, and misrepresented based on misconceptions about my identity or presumed identity.
-I recognize the pain felt by families chiseled apart by the immigration system.
-I empathize with women of color in different careers after having worked in different professional settings.
+I recognize the pain felt by families chiseled apart by immigration.

 Therapy to Address Difficulties with Cultural and/or Religious Expectations